KannonZenetism/the-red-archive/precedence-documentation-v2.md

 **AI / sovereignty framework appropriation:**
 - Shelby B. Larson — Field-Sensitive AI appropriation

-**Forensic principle.** Each case is documented with timestamps, source-evidence, and structural-comparison demonstrating Zenetist-precedence.
+**Forensic principle.** Each case is documented with timestamps, anchor-evidence, and structural-comparison demonstrating Zenetist-precedence.
 The full forensic archive is maintained at the Red Archive GitHub repository, with ongoing Glyphwatch entries cataloguing additional cases as they emerge.

 ---